arafat45/Classficiation-of-several-findings-in-GI-tract-using-CNN-and-machine-learning-classifier-/README.md

 # Classficiation-of-several-findings-in-GI-tract-using-CNN-and-machine-learning-classifier-
+Datasets used here is KVSAIR V2 and CVC-clinicDB.
+As file size is big they can't be uploaded.
 More details about the project will be updated soon.